vygr/ChrysaLisp/docs/lisp/binding.md

 You may like to use `(bind)` directly as it implements a concept known as destructuring, plus you can bind to any type of sequence not just a list !
 You can also `(apply)` any type of sequence to a function !
-Whereas you cannot do that by using a function call.
+Whereas you can't do that by using a function call.
 Normal function calling always passes the `rest` arguments as a list.